|

 Let see the light absorption spectra of the

-and a little absorbed by water.
-Yellow and green lights are notably
+(Fig.1).
+Yellow and green lights are

 absorbed by melanin and a little absorbed by water.
 Some wavelengths in

-green and yellow spectra are strongly absorbed by hemoglobin and
+green and yellow spectra are strongly absorbed by hemoglobin and oxyhemoglobin and

 by water, however melanin and hemoglobin almost not absorb it.
 Choosing the